Every day, somewhere in the world, UNICEF is saving and improving children's lives.

 Twelve-year-old Rosiebell lives with her family in La Orca, a small community in Nicaragua's mountains.

 Until recently, she rose at dawn every day before school and walked over a mile to fetch water for her family.
 In fact, Rosiebell made the trip along a dangerous, rocky road three times each day.
 She felt scared and alone each time.

 Despite her hard work, the water Rosiebell fetched was unclean and unsafe because animals polluted the creek.
 But her family had no other source of water.
 Watch the video to find out how UNICEF helped.

-Around the world there are 150 million orphans.
-650,000 orphans live in Nepal.
-Many of these children are forced to become caretakers of their younger siblings.
-13-year-old Nirmala, for example, works long days to provide for her younger brother and sister.
+Around the world, there are 150 million orphans—650,000 of them live in Nepal.
+Many of these children are forced to become caretakers for their younger siblings.
+Thirteen-year-old Nirmala, for example, works long days to provide for her younger brother and sister.
 Still, she dreams of getting an education herself.

 LEARN HOW UNICEF IS MAKING A BETTER WORLD FOR KIDS IN NEED AROUND THE WORLD.
 VISIT UNICEFUSA.ORG.